misthero/dnd5e-spellpoints/README.md

 **Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!**

 This module use the optional rules found on DMG to allow character to cast spells using a resource named "Spell Points"

+## THIS IS THE MODULE VERSION UPDATED FOR FOUNDRY VTT v0.8+

 ## Changelog
 https://github.com/misthero/dnd5e-spellpoints/blob/0.8x/CHANGELOG.md

 ## Installation Instructions
-- Copy "https://raw.githubusercontent.com/misthero/dnd5e-spellpoints/main/module.json" into the module installer inside foundry when it asks for the manifest.
+- Copy "https://raw.githubusercontent.com/misthero/dnd5e-spellpoints/0.8x/module.json" into the module installer inside foundry when it asks for the manifest.
 - Launch your world go to settings -> module settings and enable the module `dnd5e-spellpoints`.
 - Choose the name of the resource to use as Spell Points (default "Spell Points") you can change the name in module settings.
 - Create a new resource with the name "Spell Points" on every character sheet.
 (Hint: if any of your player need more resources you can use the module https://github.com/ardittristan/5eSheet-resourcesPlus/tree/master)